Ninestein666/E-Commerce-Fraud-Detection-Capstone/README.md

 - Keep visuals clean: Top N where categories explode; data labels ON for % charts.
 - Sort things in a human way (Mon→Sun, 0→23, bins from low→high).
 - Keep colours consistent for fraud vs non-fraud.

+Stats and Probability:
+- See Stats Primer (Stats & Probability Primer (What we use & why)) in EDA notebook.

 # Bugs and Fixes:
 - Ploty gave me a few issues with rendering within Jupyter Notebooks.
 I switched to Matplotlib/Seaborn for static plots which worked better.